ICT381/ict381-lab-notes/LAB_5C.md

    Type **:wq** and press **Enter** to save and close the file.

    First we create the directory for Ansible group variables and defines specific connection settings for a group of hosts labelled `tag_group_web`.
 The commands create a YAML file that specifies the SSH private key and the default user ubuntu for connecting to these hosts.
-The setup simplifies the management of multiple servers by applying consistent variables across the group when running Ansible playook.
+The setup simplifies the management of multiple servers by applying consistent variables across the group when running Ansible playbook.

    For testing purposes, the argument `-o StrictHostKeyChecking=no` disables SSH's host key verification, allowing Ansible to connect to remote hosts without prompting for confirmation if the host key is new or has changed.
 This can be useful for automating connections to new or dynamic hosts.